dsoglobal/dsowebsite/content/blogposts/dso-update-november-2016.md

 ---
 showcomments: true
 date: 2016-11-01T04:00:00.000Z
-title: DSO Update November 2016
+title: Creating meaningful local impact | November 2016 DSO Update
 excerpt: We share our initiatives to create local impact and apply our skillsets and experience to developing local and global partnerships
 tags: